Application Requirements and Procedure for the M.Sc. Quantum Science & Technology

 - First stage

-- Results of the first stage of the aptitude assessment are published approximately two to three weeks after the application deadline.
+- Results of the first stage of the aptitude assessment are published approximately six to eight weeks after the application deadline.

 - Second stage